Modern Graphics Programming Primer

 Description

 There are plenty of tutorials out there that teach how to program graphics cards to generate imagery.
-However, simply following tutorials alone will only get you so far.
+However, simply following tutorials alone won’t get you to mastery.
+Understanding how a Graphics Processing Unit (GPU) works and the theory they’re built on will.

 Unlock the Secrets of Graphics Programming Mastery with the “Modern Graphics Programming Primer!”